8 Things You Can Do With Cremation Ashes

 - Turn into a coral reef

-This list is by no means exhaustive, but should give you a sense of the many ways people are remembering those who have passed away in interesting and creative ways.
-There are also many businesses catering to pet owners.
+This list is by no means exhaustive but should give you a sense of the many ways people are remembering those who have passed away in interesting and creative ways.

 Of course, if you want a less expensive and more traditional path, you can also keep the remains in an urn or receptacle of your choosing at home or scatter in a place that is meaningful to you.
-In Oregon and Washington, there are no state laws banning their scattering, but in some cases, you’ll want to check with either the landowner or appropriate governmental agency.
+In Oregon and Washington, there are no state laws banning their scattering, but in some cases, you’ll want to check with either the landowner or an appropriate governmental agency.
 Scattering at sea must be done three miles from shore.
+Learn more about where to scatter on the West Coast.

 There are as many ways to remember someone as there are people to remember, so just find the option that works for you and your family.